-Social Security Disability Lawyer Representation in South Carolina
+Social Security Disability Lawyer in Charleston, SC

 Social Security Disability Insurance (SSD), also called Disability Insurance Benefits (DIB), is a federal program that provides cash benefits to people who have worked in the past, but are now unable to work for at least 12 months due to physical and/or mental medical impairments.

 Your Social Security Disability Claim Representation should be personal and as stress-free as possible.
 If you cannot work because you are hurt or sick, I’m here to help you get the Disability Insurance Benefits (DIB) that you deserve.